Possibility / Realistic Goals (1)

 A. In the acute stage, we rapidly clear heat-toxin using lung-clearing detoxification and the Hyeonggae-yeongyo-tang family, while combining acupuncture and nasal bloodletting for immediate relief of congestion.

-View details →Q In what stages does chronic sinusitis treatment proceed?
+View details →Q In what stages does the treatment for chronic sinusitis proceed?

 View details →# Effectiveness (1)